 The sample was obtained by collecting data on Indonesian public companies listed on the Indonesian Stock Exchange (IDX) from 2018 to 2021.
 These years were chosen because the COVID-19 pandemic commenced in early 2020, which had a negative impact on economic conditions from that time on (Phan & Narayan, 2020; Qin et al., 2020; Shen et al., 2020).
 This study set out to determine the influence of the COVID-19 pandemic on the associations between companies with political ties and ultimately, company performance.

-3.2 | Models and variables
+3.2.
+Models and Variables

-The regression models used in this study are broadly based on agency theory (Young et al., 2008; Zogning, 2017) and resourced-based view theory (Barney & Clark, 2007).
-First, this study investigates the effect of politically connected firms through independent supervisory boards on firm performance in Hypothesis 1:
+The regression model used in this study investigates the effect of politically connected firms through independent supervisory boards on firm performance in hypotheses 1 and 2: